American mutilation of Japanese war dead: Souvenirs and bartering

 Factors relevant to the collection of body parts were their economic value, the desire both of the "folks back home" for a souvenir and of the servicemen themselves to have a keepsake when they returned home.

 Some of the collected souvenir bones were modified: turned into letter-openers, and may be an extension of trench art.

 Pictures showing the "cooking and scraping" of Japanese heads may have formed part of the large set of Guadalcanal photographs sold to sailors which were circulating on the U.S. West-coast.
-According to Paul Fussel, pictures showing this type of activity, i.e. boiling human heads, "were taken (and preserved for a lifetime) because the Marines were proud of their success".
+According to Paul Fussell, pictures showing this type of activity, i.e. boiling human heads, "were taken (and preserved for a lifetime) because the Marines were proud of their success".

-According to Weingartner, some of the U.S. marines who were about to take part in the Guadalcanal Campaign were already while they were en route looking forward to collecting Japanese gold teeth for necklaces and to preserving Japanese ears as souvenirs.
+According to Weingartner, some of the U.S. marines who were about to take part in the Guadalcanal Campaign were looking forward to collecting Japanese gold teeth for necklaces and to preserving Japanese ears as souvenirs.

 In many cases (and unexplainable by battlefield conditions) the collected body parts were not for the use of the collector but instead meant to be gifts to family and friends at home, in some cases as the result of specific requests from home.
 Newspapers reported of cases such as a mother requesting permission for her son to send her an ear or a bribed chaplain that was promised by an underage youth "the third pair of ears he collected."

 Another example of that type of press is Yank, which, in early 1943, published a cartoon showing the parents of a soldier receiving a pair of ears from their son.
 In 1942, Alan Lomax recorded a blues song where a soldier promises to send his child a Japanese skull, and a tooth.
 Harrison also makes note of the Congressman that gave President Roosevelt a letter-opener carved out of bone as examples of the social range of these attitudes.

 Trade sometimes occurred with the items, such as "members of the Naval Construction Battalions stationed on Guadalcanal selling Japanese skulls to merchant seamen" as reported in an Allied intelligence report from early 1944.
 Sometimes teeth (particularly the less common gold teeth) were also seen as a tradable commodity.